 If needing to contact the program/institution directly, please call (276) 944-6146 or email email@example.com.

 The Emory & Henry Doctor of Physical Therapy Program is committed to addressing complaints and/or concerns about any aspect of its services.
 Every effort will be made to understand the complaint and/or concern and respond in an appropriate manner.
 For complaints/concerns regarding the Program, please see the Program policy on complaints and the complaint form below.
 For complaints to the accreditation agency (Commission on Accreditation in Physical Therapy Education) please see their Formal Complaint Policy.

 The Program has developed a policy to handle complaints originating from clinical education sites, employers of the graduates, and the general public.
 The complaints are received and kept on record by the Program Director.
 The steps involved in the process are as follows:

 Complaints are sent to Eric coley, Program Director

 - The Program Director will convene an appropriate faculty group to discuss each complaint, based upon the nature of the issue.

 - The faculty group will devise a plan for remediation and/or revision of the respective component of the curriculum and will recommend it to the Program Director.

-- If the complainant is dissatisfied with the plan, an appeal may be made to the Dean of School of Health Sciences, Vice President for Academic Affairs or the College President.
+- If the complainant is dissatisfied with the plan, an appeal may be made to the Dean of the School of Health Sciences, the Vice President for Academic Affairs, or the College President.